ucsb-cs156/w22/_lectures/lect00.md

 * User Stories ("As an X i can Y so that Z")

 Record as much of your conversation as you are able in the Slack channel

+# BACKUP PLAN IF SLACK IS DOWN (only to used if slack is down)

+* Each team can use the Zoom chat channel in the breakout room to coordinate (and actually talk to each other out loud).
+* For the things you are supposed to post in the Slack channel, please create a Google Drive document, and share it with `phtcon@ucsb.edu`, `maradowning@ucsb.edu`, and `jacquelinemai@ucsb.edu`.